 Unlike many of the waterfalls on Vancouver Island, Elk Falls are fairly steady throughout the year because some of the river water is diverted for hydroelectric power.
 Nonetheless, it is still usually a bit wilder in spring or after any big rain.

 2. Mystic Beach Waterfall

 Possibly the most unique of all the Vancouver Island waterfalls on the list, this gem on picturesque Mystic Beach tumbles off a sheer 10-metre cliff right into the ocean (at high tide) or onto the beach (at low tide).
 On sunny days you’ll be treated to some terrific rainbows.

-It is probably best to visit at low tide so you can walk right up to the falls (or even into them, if that’s your sort of thing).
+It is probably best to visit at low tide so you can walk right up to the falls (or even into them, if that’s something you’re into).
 At high tide the waves and rocky bottom make getting close a bit treacherous.

 Of course, getting to Mystic Beach isn’t quite as straightforward as some of the others on this list.
-It is located about 75 kilometres from Victoria (1.5 hrs by car) and involves hiking 2 kilometres each way on a rough, rooty and muddy section of the Juan de Fuca Marine Trail.
+It is located about 35 kilometres from Port Renfrew (40 min by car) or 75 kilometres from Victoria (1.5 hrs) and involves hiking 2 kilometres each way on a rough, rooty and muddy section of the Juan de Fuca Marine Trail.

 The trail starts from the China Beach parking lot – wear good hiking shoes (or rubber boots), take your time and keep in mind it gets dark in the forest at least an hour before sunset.

 While the impressively diverse Christie Falls are located just off the main highway close to Ladysmith, south of Nanaimo, they also require a fairly long hike to reach them.
 The beautiful Christie Falls Loop is 7-kilometres with 135 metres of elevation gain and will take around 2 hours.
 There a couple of short steep sections but nothing that should be hard for the average hiker.